FlavioACR/FlavioACR/README.md

 - 👋 Hi, I’m @FlavioACR
-- 👀 I’m interested in data world how impact in the companys Give the best of me in what I set out to do, learn quickly and efficiently, in search of continuous learning and improvement.
+- 👀 I’m interested in data world how impact in the companys -Give the best of me in what I set out to do, learn quickly and efficiently, in search of continuous learning and improvement.
-I never give up and my results support me when I set my mind to it.🎯
+-I never give up and my results support me when I set my mind to it.🎯

 I am the rare mix of:♻️
-A loving husband and father👪
+-A loving husband and father👪
-Business administrator💼
+-Business administrator💼
-Data analyst📊
+-Data analyst📊
-Process engineer 📈
+-Process engineer 📈
-Data Engineer Apprentice💻
+-Data Engineer Apprentice💻

 Tools:🔧 🔨 ⚒
-MS Office, Advanced MS Excel, MS Visio, VS Code, Python, Jupyter Notebook, Google Collaboratory, Power BI, GitBash, WSL, Basic SQL, GSD "General sewing data".
+-MS Office, Advanced MS Excel, MS Visio, VS Code, -Python, Jupyter Notebook, Google Collaboratory, Power BI, GitBash, WSL, -Basic SQL, GSD "General sewing data".

-📚I am currently learning about data engineer at platzi.
+-📚I am currently learning about data engineer at platzi.